-ANSWER Linda should speak promptly with manager, an appropriate department head such as Compliance, Legal, Internal Audit or one of the resources listed in this document.
+ANSWER Linda should speak promptly with her manager, or another appropriate manager, an appropriate department head such as Compliance, Legal, Internal Audit or one of the resources listed in this document.
 While there may be an acceptable explanation, these transactions could be evidence of fraud.
 The success of our ethics and compliance program depends on all of us speaking up when we see something that does not seem right.